rm720/comp1100-assignment3/README.md

 The only file which will be looked at is your `AI.hs` file.
 It must be able to work without modification with the initial assignment framework.
-If it doesn't this will be treated the same as having non-compiling code.
+If it doesn't this will be treated the same as having a non-compiling code.

 ### Report (30%)